 Dr. Paul Nied has over 25 years of manufacturing operations experience, much of which includes roles in leadership.
 Paul is currently the Lean Manager for Donaldson Company, Inc., with global responsibility for enterprise-wide deployment and progressive development of the Donaldson Production System.
 Earlier roles at Donaldson included Accelerated Product Development Manager and Operational Excellence Manager.
 Prior to joining Donaldson Paul worked with the hydraulics division of Eaton Corporation.
 He is a senior member of the American Society for Quality, a Certified Manager of Operational Excellence, and a Certified Quality Engineer.

-MM 4201 - Quality Engineering and Process Improvement
+MM 4201 - Quality Engineering and Management

-- MM 4311 - Sustainable Lean Manufacturing
+- MM 4311 - Sustainable Lean Manufacturing: Eliminating the Waste

 M.B.A., manufacturing systems, University of St. Thomas; B.S., business finance, University of Minnesota